mjparme/javafx-template/README.md

 IntelliJ will happily configure itself from a Gradle build.

 1. Open IntelliJ
-1. File -> Open
+2. File -> Open
-1. In the file chooser dialog select the directory that contains the local repository and press the `Open` button.
+3. In the file chooser dialog select the directory that contains the local repository and press the `Open` button.
 IntelliJ will notice the directory has a `build.gradle` in it and then do its thing and in a few minutes you should be good to go.
+4. To run it go to `MyApplication.java` and press the green arrow in the gutter next to the class name or next to the `main()` method.
+Or you can open a terminal and execute `./gradlew run`

 # Gradle